Meet Our Faculty

 Mrs. DeJong’s favorite Bible verse: I read/recall often Lamentations 3:21-23.
 This I recall to my mind, therefore I have hope.
 It is of the LORD's mercies that we are not consumed, because his compassions fail not.
 They are new every morning: great is thy faithfulness.

-Mrs. Kearns’ Homeschooling Journey: “I have been homeschooling since before my oldest was in kindergarten.
+Mrs. Kearns’ Homeschooling Journey: “I have been homeschooling my children since before my oldest was in kindergarten.
 Neither my husband nor I had been homeschooled.
 In fact, neither of us even knew homeschooling was a thing.
 Then, as new Christians, we encountered a homeschooling family of nine.
 I was so impressed with those homeschooled kids.
 They were very capable of talking to all ages, older and younger than themselves.
 They were amazingly socialized!
 That's when we knew that we would homeschool.
 We have encountered so many joys through the art and discipline of homeschooling our children.
 We've encountered some heartbreaks as well, but the benefits have always shown themselves to outweigh the doubts that sometimes arise.
 We've now homeschooled for 16+ years and have four more years to go before our youngest graduates from high school.

 “I have a BA in Sociology.
 That being said, I do not recommend college for all students.
 I believe that college is a waste of time and money for a large population of kids.
 I thank God for leading me and guiding me through my life even before I acknowledged His existence.
 I thank Him and His ability to save me and all those who accept Him into their hearts.
 I met my husband in college through the Lord's leading.
 However, that is the only real use to my college career.
 IF a student KNOWS what he or she wants to do, and it requires college, then, by all means, this student should go to college and get that degree.
 But no one should go to college just because that's what everyone does, or because the student doesn't know what else to do.
 However, with the difficult post high school decisions students sometimes face, they can also have the confidence that God can work miracles ‘and we know that all things work together for good to those who love God, to those who are the called according to His purpose.’
 Romans 8:28”

-Math: I was a good student.
+Mrs. Kearns on Math: I was a good student.
 I always wanted to please my teachers.
 I was always a good tester.
 Sometimes I even tested well by guessing without knowing the material.
 (That got me into a bind once, so it's not necessarily a good thing.)
 I never memorized the basic math facts as a child.
 That made math more difficult the older I got.
 By the time I got to long division, I felt sunk.
 In long division, you have dividing, multiplying, and subtraction.
 If you're completing each and every problem while counting on your fingers, you are setting yourself up for a lot of hard work and wasted time.
 Then I went into Pre-Algebra.
 All the sudden, there were letters in math.
 It was so much fun!
 (Yes, I do hear myself and understand that this is a sentiment not shared by many.)
 Math was still lots of hard work for me.
 I often compared myself to my Valedictorian brother.
 He was so smart - and everything, learning-wise, seemed to come so naturally to him.
 I even had a Chemistry teacher say to me in class in front of my classmates, "You really aren't as smart as your brother, are you?"
 I thought that needing to work hard to understand my schoolwork made me a lesser student.
 But, in fact, it helped me learn how to learn, and it set me up for success in life.
 (My brother failed out of college in his first attempt because he didn't learn how to learn in high school.)
 Math was work for me, sometimes hard work.
 But I enjoyed it and the sense of accomplishment it gave me.
 I feel that this hard work has helped me be a better math teacher than I would have been if math had come easily to me.
 I can show my students how to understand and work the new concepts because I also struggled with these same concepts at some point.

 Final thoughts from Mrs. Kearns: I am so very thankful that God has worked in my life, led me, and saved me.
 It's wonderful to know that He is in control, and that I don't have to be.
 I can leave the anxiety behind and "be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, [I can let my] requests be made known to God, and let the peace of God, which surpasses all understanding [guard my heart and mind] through Jesus Christ."
 Philippians 4:6-7 "God is [my] refuge and strength, a very present help in trouble.
 Therefore [I] will not fear, even though the earth be removed, and though the mountains be carried into the midst of the sea; though it's waters roar and be troubled, though the mountains shake with its swelling."
 Psalm 46:1-3

 *Mrs. Kearns is also our talented and proficient Admissions Coordinator for the Independent School and Academy.
+Mrs. Kearns has served at CHESS since 2019.

 In 2015, my parents enrolled me in Colorado Heritage where I learned the value of a solid education that is Christ-centered.
 I graduated from the Colorado Heritage Diploma Program in 2021 and have since been enrolled in Chambers College where I am working on a degree in Pastoral Ministry.
 I am trusting in the Lord to guide me in future plans.